How Social Media Has Shaped the Restaurant Business

 Reviews and Social Proof Matter More Than Ever

-Influencers Have Become Digital Food Critics
+Influencers as Digital Food Critics

 Direct Communication With Customers